petedavisdev/petedavis.dev/_notes/blog.md

  - Media folder
  - Cloudinary

+## How to customise a VuePress theme

-## How to add a dark mode to VuePress
+## How to add dark mode to VuePress

+## How to create a VuePress plugin

+## How to create a VuePress theme

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcxOTkyNjM4LC0yMTQxNjY2Mjk0LC0xND
-A2MDM3NDU3XX0=
+eyJoaXN0b3J5IjpbMTU5NzkxMzIxMSwtMjE0MTY2NjI5NCwtMT
+QwNjAzNzQ1N119
 -->